opencog/atomspace/opencog/persist/sql/README.md

 4) Provide a reference implementation for save and restore semantics.
-   When saving or fetching outgoing sets, there are several choices of how to handle the associated values: these can also be saved or fetched, clobbering the atomspace contents, or some more fine-grained control can be provided.
+   When saving or fetching outgoing sets, there are several choices of how to handle the associated values: these can also be saved or fetched, clobbering the AtomSpace contents, or some more fine-grained control can be provided.
 The choices have both usability and performance implications.
 The choices are discussed in a separate section, below.